-A. Solar that heats water for pools or domestic hot water inside your home, is thermal solar equipment.
+A. Solar Panels that heat water for pools or domestic hot water inside your home are called thermal solar systems.

-Solar that produces electricity is solar photovoltaic, or solar PV.
-Solar electric is our specialty and that is where we shine!
+Solar that produces electricity is called photovoltaic, or PV.
+Solar Power is are our specialty and that is where we shine!

-A. Solar installation costs vary depending on equipment, size of the project, and so on.
-The smallest systems we have installed for residential cost was about 8k and up to 45k + for some large homes.
+A. Solar power system installation costs vary depending on equipment, size of the project, Roof type and so on.
+The smallest systems we have installed for residential customers, the cost was about 8k and up to 50k + for some larger homes.
 The price we quote includes everything.

 Q. I am worried about roof leaks, how do you keep my roof safe from damage?

-A. We use the industries best practices for roof attachments including flashings and commercial grade roof sealants designed for the application.
-Some contractors in the past failed to use flashings and used sub standard sealants resulting in leaks and unhappy customers.
-Some installation, like standing seam metal roofs, require no penetrations with the equipment we use.
+A. We use the industries best practices for solar panel roof attachments including flashing and commercial grade roof sealants designed for the application.
+Some contractors in the past failed to use flashing and used sub standard sealants resulting in leaks and unhappy customers.
+Some installations, like standing seam metal roofs, require no penetrations with the equipment we use.

-A. Most systems do not use batteries and they are called "Grid-Tied" systems.
+A. Most solar power system installations do not use batteries and they are called "Grid-Tied" systems.
 They connect directly to your breaker panel and sync up to the utility power.
 With a solar power generator you use the power or feed it back into the grid.

 Q. What happens with my solar power system if the Grid goes down?

-A. Grid -Tied systems will shut down.
+A. Grid -Tied solar powered systems will shut down.
 Because they are wired directly to your breaker panel with no transfer switch, the systems shut down to prevent a backfeed into the grid.
 The systems that use batteries can supply emergency standby power.
-The extra cost for batteries is a factor.
+The extra cost for batteries can be substantial.

-Q. So how does the power company handle these installation?
+Q. So how does the power company handle these solar power system installations?

-A. You as their customer are required to sign an interconnection agreement between you and them.
+A. You as their customer are required to sign a solar power system interconnection agreement between you and them.
 We will provide you with the paperwork and guide you through the process, it is pretty easy.
-The power company will install a new meter that can measure the power you are producing / or the power they deliver and you are consuming.
+The power company will install a new meter that can measure the solar power you are producing / or the power they deliver and you are consuming.
 This is called a "Bi-directional meter" and the policy is called "Net-Metering."
 The power company pays you dollar for dollar for the energy you produce.
 So when it is daytime and you are producing clean solar energy, if you produce more than you use, you get credit for the production.
 During the night it is like the utility is a battery for you to use.

-Q. What if I want to put in a huge system and sell back to the power company?
+Q. What if I want to put in a huge solar power generator system and sell back to the power company?

-We help our customers by sizing their solar photovoltaic system to fit their needs and goals.
+We help our customers by sizing their solar power system to fit their needs and goals.
 Most of the time that goal is to size it as close as possible to eliminate the electric bill without overproducing from your solar power system.

-Q. What about the equipment?
+Q. What about the solar power system equipment?
 How long will it work?

-A. Solar PV is not a new technology.
-There are systems in California that are 40+ years old and still working.
+A. Photovoltaics or PV is not a new technology.
+There are solar power systems in California that are 40+ years old and still working.